 Jan.
-2, 2014 in the Mercedes-Benz Superdome - While the game is the high point of New Year’s Eve festivities, Sugar Bowl events also include a prep football classic, a swimming invitational, a sailing regatta, a basketball classic, a pep rally and more.
+1, 2015 in the Mercedes-Benz Superdome - Last year, Alabama took on Oklahoma in a game that was a high point of New Year’s Eve festivities.
 The Southeast Conference (SEC) Champs serve as host for the game each year.

 - Commemoration of the Battle of New Orleans

 January 9 and 11, 2015 - Chalmette, LA - Visitors can enjoy military drills, cannon and musket firing, and crafts and cooking demonstrations.
 Park staff and volunteers in period clothing will represent American and British soldiers and civilians, while explaining their roles in the battle.
 For additional information, call: (504) 589-4428.

 February 14 - 16 - New Orleans - Professional basketball fans won’t want to be anywhere other than New Orleans come February.
 The biggest stars in the NBA will showcase their skills for fans when the 63rd National Basketball Association All-Star Game comes to the New Orleans Arena on Feb.
 16, 2014.

 February 15 - March 4 - New Orleans - Mardi Gras season begins on the Feast of the Epiphany, January 6.
 Mardi Gras is a time for parties, parades, balls and celebrations.
 Parade season begins on February 15.
 The final day is Mardi Gras Day, or Fat Tuesday.
 This is the day before Ash Wednesday, the first day of Lent, when Christians traditionally sacrifice in imitation and remembrance of Jesus' 40-day fast in the desert.